firedancer-io/firedancer/README.md

 join this cluster with other validators, you can define `[rpc.entrypoints]` in the configuration file to point at your first validator and run `fddev dev` again.

-### Code Coverage
-For the latest Code Coverage Reports, please see the links at [Deployments](https://github.com/firedancer-io/firedancer/deployments)

 ## License
 Firedancer is available under the [Apache 2